 - Premium+, which costs $9.99 per month, can be used with 20 devices, and includes all premium features plus the “View” function

-OurPact has a score of 3 stars on both Trustpilot and Google Play, and a score of 4.5 stars on the Apple App Store.
+OurPact has a score of 3.1 stars on Trustpilot, 2.8 on Google Play, and a score of 4.4 stars on the Apple App Store.
 Neither OurPact or their parent company, Eturi Corp, currently have a profile with the BBB.

 OurPact is compatible with Apple and Android devices.

-Qustodio is a parental control app built around a dashboard that parents can use to set screen time limits and monitor their digital wellbeing.
+Qustodio parental control app built around a dashboard that parents can use to set screen time limits and monitor their digital wellbeing.
 Some of the other functions that Qustodio offers include: